MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 - A [Quantum Error Correction (QEC) scheme](#quantum-error-correction-schemes), `qecScheme`, which is the assumed quantum error correction scheme.
 - An [error budget](#error-budget), `errorBudget`, which is the overall allowed error, that is, the number of times the program is allowed to unsuccess.
 - [Constraints](#constraints) on the component-level, `constraints`, which are the number of logical cycles and the number of T factory copies.
-- A [distillation units](#distillation-units) parameter, `distillationUnitSpecifications`, to specify T factories distillation algorithms.
+- [Distillation units](#distillation-units), `distillationUnitSpecifications`, to specify T factories distillation algorithms.

 ### Physical qubit parameters